 Updates reporting: your release notes should include updates on technical issues mentioned in negative Apple App Store reviews.
 It’s also worth responding to all relevant complaints informing that the problem is solved.
 Thus, you’ll get a chance of re-engaging previously discontented iPad and iPhone customers.

-Acknowledgment: positive Apple App Store reviews deserve your feedback as well.
+Acknowledgment: when you get App Store reviews with a positive attitude, spare some time for feedback.
 Don’t forget to thank iPad and iPhone users for their appreciation.

 Apple’s Terms and Conditions have certain restrictions concerning App Store app reviews.
 It forbids using foul language, exposing personal data, and spamming within a response.
 It is also strictly prohibited to offer customers incentives to modify or delete their Apple App Store reviews and rating scores.